-Quickstart: Get started with Azure Sentinel Preview
+Quickstart: Get started with Azure Sentinel

 To visualize and get analysis of what's happening on your environment, first, take a look at the overview dashboard to get an idea of the security posture of your organization.
 You can click on each element of these tiles to drill down to the raw data from which they are created.
-To help you reduce noise and minimize the number of alerts you have to review and investigate, Azure Sentinel uses a fusion technique to correlate alerts into cases.
-Cases are groups of related alerts that together create an actionable incident that you can investigate and resolve.
+To help you reduce noise and minimize the number of alerts you have to review and investigate, Azure Sentinel uses a fusion technique to correlate alerts into incidents.
+Incidents are groups of related alerts that together create an actionable incident that you can investigate and resolve.

 In the Azure portal, select Azure Sentinel and then select the workspace you want to monitor.